extrange/beet/missing_files_problem/readme.md

         - Probably the reason why `toprated` has some extras is because there are some duplicates there
     - After deleting 145 duplicates there were 4452 songs
         - `toprated`: 578

+- Navidrome says there are 4431 songs...
+    - Playlist counts however, are correct